DevlinRocha/banter/README.md

 # Banter - A Discord Clone

-Banter is a feature-packed Discord clone built with React, Redux Toolkit, Next.JS, TypeScript, styled-components, Tailwind CSS, and uses Firebase to communicate with the back-end.
+Banter is a feature-rich Discord clone built with React, Redux Toolkit, Next.JS, TypeScript, styled-components, Tailwind CSS, and uses Firebase to communicate with the back-end.

 [Join the conversation!](https://banter-kappa.vercel.app/) 👈